StowasserH/wowAutoFisher/README.md

 #### Recommend

   * I use Autokey to start and stop the script.
 The hotkey function is very useful.
   * The script can use two methods to perform mouse clicks in the wow clinet.
 Unfortunately, pyautogui does not work 100 percent reliably when catching the fish.
 That's why I added the possibility to use xte.
-This made it possible to achieve westward better stability.
+This made it possible to achieve better stability.

 ### Installing